 If you want the highest quality when it comes to the actual construction of your photo book, there's no beating Artifact Uprising.
 Its book is simply gorgeous, with fine thick board pages, superb binding and a gold-embossed title on a fabric cover.
 The photo reproduction is appealing and consistent, though it's not superb.

 However, while Artifact Uprising's software is remarkably easy to use, it's very restrictive, with no room for personal creativity.
 For example, while its templates are very stylish, they're not editable.
 Photo editing tools are also very limited, and there's no clip art, backgrounds, or borders available.
 And, you pay for the high quality of Artifact Uprising: Its photo album is among the more expensive we've tested.
+Be sure to check out Artifact Uprising's shipping guidelines for when your photo book will arrive.

 Read our full Artifact Uprising review.